grumpypenny/sentiment-analysis-and-music-generation/README.md

 1. Clone the repository using the `Clone or Download` button
 2. Run `main.py` in the directory `Source Files`
-- Command Line Arguments: the name of the sentiment analysis model in the `Models` folder (without the -number.pth)
+- Command Line Arguments:
+    - the name of the sentiment analysis model in the `Models` folder (without the ".pth")
 - You will be prompted to input text that will be used to generate music \
 *Use the following instructions as we resolve a bug with the abc2midi conversion library:*
 - After inputting text, it will output a file called `song.abc` in the directory as `Source Files/tempABC`